napowderly/nrf52840/README.md

 ## Contributing

-We welcome contributions and suggestions to improve this module.
-Please submit your contributions as pull requests on our GitHub repository.
+I welcome contributions and suggestions to improve this module.
+Please submit your contributions as pull requests.

 ## License